gravicappa/shen-js/README.md

     d8 -e 'load("shen.js"); shen.console_repl()'
     js -e 'load("shen.js"); shen.console_repl()'

+If you want to carry console Shen-js around, you need only `shen.js` file.

 ## Running in Node.js
 ** Node.js is outdated.
 But I am not familiar with it. ** See `doc/node.md`.